chentihe/zkplayground-hw/README.md

 which is for the design of whitelist mechanism

-Feel free to check the details, the writting language is Mandarin, but you can see the reference link for English version by others.
+Feel free to check the details, the writing language is Mandarin, but you can see the reference link for English version by others.